How long does a reverse mortgage take?

 Sign the closing documents (often at your home).
 You have 3 business days to cancel if you change your mind.
 After that, funds are disbursed.

-How to speed things up
+How can you speed up HECM closing?

 Do counseling first